Mjz86/C_colon/mcc.md

  otherwise the behavior is undefined. similar to other qualifiers it can be casted by  `unsafe(acquire_barrier)`and is recursive by composition.

+for functions with this qualifier , they can only call functions with `no_barrier`,`acquire_barrier`, or `relaxed_barrier` , otherwise the program is ill formed.

 3.  `release_barrier`:
  for the evaluation of an expression E, if any operation during E had a memory ordering , the memory order that was specified must be the one of the `relaxed,release` memory order, otherwise the behavior is undefined. similar to other qualifiers it can be casted by  `unsafe(release_barrier)`and is recursive by composition.

+for functions with this qualifier , they can only call functions with `no_barrier`, `release_barrier`, or `relaxed_barrier` , otherwise the program is ill formed.

 4.`acq_rel_barrier`  :
  for the evaluation of an expression E,